 Data Processor means the person or entity that processes data on behalf of a data controller.
 According to GDPR and for the purposes of this policy, Power Diary is considered to be the data processor.

 - Data Controller

-- Data Processors (or Service Providers)
+- Sub Processors (or Service Providers)

-We may also collect information how the Service is accessed and used (“Usage Data”).
-This Usage Data may include information such as your computer’s Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+We may also collect information on how the Service is accessed and used (“Usage Data”).
+This Usage Data may include information such as users’ computer Internet Protocol address (IP address), browser type, browser version, the pages of our Service that they visit, the time and date of their visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 Tracking & Cookies Data

 Cookies are files with a small amount of data which may include an anonymous unique identifier.
 Cookies are sent to a user’s browser from a website and stored on their device.
 Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and analyse our Service.

 Users can instruct their browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if they do not accept cookies, they may not be able to use some or all of our Service.